Transfer Your Home

 blurry.

-how the high contrast images of faces against the bright sky or dark
+the high contrast images of faces against the bright sky or dark backgrounds do

 Our